Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • When points are used, paged through active wallets and sorted them by `FREE -> earliest expiredAt`, holding across multiple wallets sequentially and restoring only the wallets that participated in the hold on failure.

-• Handled coupon expiry through `couponExpiryReminderJob`, which reads a `usableEndAt` window and publishes `EXPIRED` events to `coupon.event`, while point expiration is reflected by the next-month history batch.
+• Handled coupon expiry through an expiry reminder batch that reads a `usableEndAt` window and publishes `EXPIRED` events, while point expiration is reflected by the next-month history batch.

 Engineering Lens